Bhupatishyam55/AI-Systematic-Review-Evidence-Contradiction-Engine/README.md

 ### Step 3: Regulatory Interpretation-Ready Data (PICO-O Consensus Table)

 This table is the core regulatory output.
-It provides the **raw, structured PICO-O elements** extracted directly from the PDFs, including the crucial numerical data (HR, RR, CI) in the Outcome column.
+It provides the **raw, structured elements** extracted directly from the PDFs, including the crucial numerical data (HR, RR, CI) in the Outcome column.

 <img width="765" height="316" alt="3" src="https://github.com/user-attachments/assets/10454ffa-fdf4-4480-a3ca-cf9c7c50f32c" />